 GRENDELGrow provides an opportunity for individuals to learn about and engage in a breadth of gardening activities and to help support food security through the production and sale of healthy, locally grown food.
 Our all-natural produce is grown at the Northern Root Community Garden and in several lots adjacent to Grendel Place.
-You can find our products at Natures Pantry from spring through summer and in many of the delicious catered meals cooked by GRENDELivery.
+You can find our products at Natures Pantry from spring through fall, in many of the value-added food products created through GRENDELicious and in some of the catered meals cooked by GRENDELivery.
 You may also see our produce with a 1st place ribbon (okay, maybe a second place ribbon) at the Fall Fair ; ).

 In the gardens, program participants receive training and education in: seeding, soil preparation, fertilization, proper weeding techniques, plant spacing, transplanting, watering and water conservation – primarily through the use of drip irrigation and mulching, and harvesting.
 Given that we also utilize three greenhouses of varying sizes, participants learn about the production of greenhouse crops, especially tomatoes and cucumbers.
 More specifically, participants learn how to properly trellis/train, prune and pollinate these plants.